Insurance for water that enters through your basement walls or floors

-- If one day you notice water stains on your concrete walls, but don’t take action to fix the problem, and over a period of days, weeks or months, water builds up and causes damage to your stuff, that’s not covered, because the damage was gradual.
+- If one day you notice water stains on your concrete walls, but don’t take action to fix the problem, and over a period of time water builds up and causes damage to your stuff, that’s not covered, because the damage was gradual.

-- If you have a ground water claim, it is your responsibility to get your foundation fixed.
-If you have multiple claims of the same kind, you could find it difficult to find insurance.
+- If you have a groundwater claim, it is your responsibility to get your foundation fixed.
+If you have multiple claims of the same kind, you could find it difficult to get insurance.

-Your ground water coverage will pay to fix any damage caused by the water, but won’t pay to fix the foundation, which is considered maintenance, and is the homeowner’s responsibility.
+Your groundwater coverage will pay to fix any damage caused by the water.
+However, it won’t pay to fix the foundation, which is considered maintenance and is the homeowner’s responsibility.

 Is my home at risk?

-The fact is that any home can be at risk for damage from ground water getting into the basement.
+The fact is any home can be at risk for damage from groundwater getting into the basement.
 The level of risk depends on a number of factors: